browserengineering/book/book/invalidation.md

 ```

 It's important that _all_ dependencies of the protected field set the
 dirty bit.
+This can be challenging, since it requires being vigilent
+about which fields depend on which others.
+But if we do forget to set
-Otherwise, we'll fail to recompute the protected fields,
+the direty bit, we'll sometimes fail to recompute the protected
+fields, which means we'll display the page incorrectly.
+Typically
-causing unpredictable layout glitches.
-And this can be challenging,
+these bugs look like unpredictable layout glitches, and they can be
-since it requires being vigilent about which fields depend on which
-others.
+very hard to debug---so let's be careful.

-Anyway, the next step is, check the dirty flag before using the
+Anyway, now that we're setting the dirty flag, the next step is
+checking the dirty flag before using the protected field.
-protected field. `BlockLayout` uses its `children` field in three
+`BlockLayout` uses its `children` field in three places: to
-places: to recursively call `layout` on all its children, to compute
+recursively call `layout` on all its children, to compute its
-its `height`, and to `paint` itself.
+`height`, and to `paint` itself.
 Let's add a check in each place:

 ``` {.python replace=self.height/new_height expected=False}
 class BlockLayout: